EaganKennedy/date_test/README.md

 ## Weaknesses

-I have managed to fix underlying mistakes, if there are any weaknesses I am not knowledgeable to know them
+I have managed to fix underlying mistakes, if there are any weaknesses I am not knowledgeable enough to know them.